CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 - select and filter by id
 - hint: simple select and filter by ID

+STRETCH GOAL : If you get a request of /customers/notanumber (anything that isn't a number) it should return an HTTP 400 bad request.

 ### LESSON 2 : LIKE, WHATEVER